pluralsight/guides/draft/other/how-to-install-magento-2-via-composer-on-ubuntu/article.md

 i.e cd /var/www/magento2

-type composer install and press enter .
+type `composer install` and press enter .
-This will download all the module dependencies required for your magento 2 project.
+This will download all the module dependencies required for our magento 2 project.

+Next to complete our installation process

+copy the below code and fill proper details as per requirement.

+php bin/magento setup:install --backend-frontname=admin --db-name=dbname --db-password="pwd" --base-url=url --base-url-secure=url --admin-user=admin --admin-password=admin123 --admin-email=email --admin-firstname=name --admin-lastname=name --language=en_US --currency=USD --timezone=America/Chicago --use-rewrites=1   and press enter

+Your magento 2 installation is started.

+If you see the below screen.

+Post installation file permissions check...

+For security, remove write permissions from these directories: '/var/www/html/magento2/app/etc' `[Progress: 274 / 274]

+[SUCCESS]: Magento installation complete.

+[SUCCESS]: Admin Panel URI: /admin

+Congratulations!
+Magento 2 installation has been successfully finished.

+Now you can enter backend using the previously used login and password.

+--admin-user=admin

+--admin-password=admin123